cafeduke/cafeduke.github.io/_posts/deeplearning/rnn/2018-10-11-rnn-introduction.md

 - In essence, a feature can be analyzed and corresponding output is produced only after **all previous features** are analyzed.
 So, the analysis of all the features that came earlier influences the current analysis.
 - In terms of time series, if the first feature was analyzed at time interval $$t_1$$ the second feature is analyzed only at time interval $$t_2$$.

-> Each feature analysis happens at different time step.
+> Each feature analysis happens at a different time step.

 ## Limitation of RNN